Logikable/react-flow.js/flow.js/README.md

 By default, React-contextmenu will also display the menu on a held click.
 This can be disabled by giving the `ContextMenuTrigger` component the prop `holdToDisplay={-1}`.

-All attributes passed to the `ContextMenuTrigger` component will be bundled under one (`trigger`) and forwarded to the `ContextMenu` component.
+All attributes passed to the `ContextMenuTrigger` component will be bundled under one (`trigger`) and forwarded to another component (perhaps containing the `ContextMenu` object) if necessary.
+To do so, import the `connectMenu()` function from `react-contextmenu`.
+This function is a higher-order function whose first set of parameters is just the identifier used by your contextmenu.
+The second function call is simply the class you want the data forwarded to.

 #### Sample code